-Attention -
+Attention

 Do not drop or apply any shock to the hard disk drive.
 The hard disk drive is sensitive to physical shock.
-Incorrect handling can cause damage and permanent loss of data on the drive.
+Incorrect handling can cause damage and permanent loss of data on the hard disk.

-Before removing the drive, have the user make a backup copy of all the information on the drive if possible.
+Before removing the hard disk drive, have the user make a backup copy of all the information on the hard disk.

-Never remove the drive while the system is operating or is in suspend mode.
+Never remove the hard disk drive while the system is operating or is in suspend mode.